-UK seeks to give 1st COVID shot to all adults by September
+UK seeks to give 1st Covid shot to all adults by September

 The ambitious vaccination program comes amid crushing pressures on the National Health Service.
 Already beleaguered hospitals are admitting another COVID-19 patient every 30 seconds, putting the service in its most precarious situation ever, said Simon Stevens, chief executive of NHS England.

-The surge in infections has pushed the number of people hospitalized with COVID-19 to a record 37,475, more than 73% higher than during the first peak of the pandemic in April.
+The surge in infections has pushed the number of people hospitalised with COVID-19 to a record 37,475, more than 73 per cent higher than during the first peak of the pandemic in April.
 Britain has reported 88,747 coronavirus-related deaths, more than any other country in Europe and the fifth-highest number worldwide.

 Prime Minister Boris Johnson on Jan.
 2 ordered England into its third national lockdown in an effort to slow the spread of the virus and protect the NHS, which Stevens said now has some 50,000 employees off work due to COVID-19 infections and exposure quarantines.